Pooreffects/pooreffects-v1/README.md

 - [x] Create Contact Page, ContactForm
 - [x] Create Contact Form Email Functionality w/ Public API Key
 - [x] Display Spinner on Loading and Toast Message on Success
+- [x] Enable Theme persistency across the app, optimize the Layout
+- [ ] Create an intuitive Projects Component
+- [ ] Create an Testimonials Component
 - [ ] Change the logo to my Avatar
 - [ ] Create an intuitive Projects/Playground
 - [ ] Rethink The User Stories and UX Flow using Excalidraw